 |Point State Park fountain being repaired.
 Photo courtesy of Zack Weinberg.|

 And, I might add, Pittsburgh appears to have deep pockets, too.
 The incredible Point Park State fountain and surrounding plaza were extensively repaired, upgraded and finally reopened in 2013.
 Why?
 Repeated flood damage for one thing.
 Total cost of the restoration and rejuvenation project: $35 million U.S. It was the largest park project in Pennsylvania history.

 But there is more to know about Pennsylvania and rivers than just the Pittsburgh Riverlife project.
 Early this year (2015) it was announced that for the 12th year in a row, more dams were removed in Pennsylvania than in any other state.
-Now, there is a fact that has real relevance to London which is being pressured by some Londoners to decommission and remove the city's damaged Springbank recreational dam.
+Now, there is a fact that has real relevance to London which is under pressure to decommission and remove the city's damaged Springbank recreational dam.